dekarrin/ictiobus/README.md

     varName, _ := args[0].(string)

     // in a real program, we might use a lookup table to find real value of the
-    // variable as this function is called.
-For now, we'll just return the
+    // variable, as this function name implies.
+For now, to keep things simple
-    // length of the variable name.
-    return len(varName), nil
+    // we'll just use the length of the variable name as its value. return len(varName), nil
 }
 ```